yahiakala/pyNetica/README.rst

 Credits
 -------
-Credit goes to Kees den Heijer (cdenheijer@tudelft.nl) for getting this started.
+Credit goes to Kees den Heijer (c.denheijer@tudelft.nl) for getting this started.